ItsLJcool/GameJolt-API-NDLL-CNE/readme.md

 }
 ```
 ### How to get the AES Encryption Key
+The reason why we are using AES key is so you can still obscure your GameJolt Private Key and Game ID without having people actually knowing.

 You can get the AES Encryption Key by using the following code:
 ```haxe
 var aesKey = NdllUtil.getFunction(ndllName, "gamejolt_init", 2)("GameJolt's Game Private Key", "game_id"); // 2nd param for game_id can be an int or a string